-Mississippi Lottery Voting
+Mississippi Lottery Start Date

+The state lottery is expected to boost Mississippi’s economy significantly.
 Estimates have been put forward that up to $40 million could be netted in the first year of the lottery, with $80 million in the second year and $100 million in year three.
 These lottery proceeds have been earmarked for state roads and bridges to match federal funding for the next ten years.
 Further revenue over $80 million would then go to the Education Enhancement Fund.

-So why doesn’t Mississippi have a lottery?
+So why is Mississippi only just getting a lottery?

 - Religious opinion counts in the Bible Belt of America, so when church groups collectively apply their pressure against something they object to, such as gambling, then you have a problem.